BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 1. Connect your Horus X10/S to your computer.

-2. Make sure the radio profile for your radio is selected.
+2. Switch to your radio's profile instead of mine (Settings>Radio Profiles>Your Radio Profile).
 Again, this guide assumes you have already created a profile and flashed your Horus X10/S with OpenTX 2.2.4.

-3.

 2. With your radio connected to the computer and in Mass Storage mode, click the "Read Models and Settings From Radio" in Companion.
 This will create an otx tile of your radio called document1.otx.
 If this radio has never been used before and has no new models, the file will be empty, but you still need it for this process.
 ![](https://github.com/BladeScraper-Designs/Horus-X10S-OpenTX/blob/master/Images/HowTo/readmodels.png?raw=true)